I left my heart in San Francisco, along with my overpriced apartment. I think that’s how the song goes, right?

 – Feast on vego and vegan-friendly ethnic dishes in various cool restaurants and cafes.

-One of San Francisco’s most famous tourist areas, Fisherman’s Wharf is an ideal neighborhood to stay in San Francisco for families, especially those with younger children.
+One of the most famous tourist areas in the city, Fisherman’s Wharf is an ideal neighborhood to stay in San Francisco for families, especially those with younger children.

-Stay close to a bundle of fun attractions and activities.
+Many of San Francisco’s most popular places to visit are around Fisherman’s Wharf.
 Here you can take a stroll on the pier, check out the local sea lions, watch street performers perform magic and break dancing moves, and visit the Musée Mécanique to play historic arcade games.
 This is also where you can board a ferry to Alcatraz Island – just make sure to book tickets in advance – and visit Saulcilito across the bay.

 Plus, this area has fresh seafood available almost right on your doorstep.